15% OFF SITEWIDE - Automatically Applied at Checkout!

-Moon Rock - Lunar Meteorite For Sale
+Lunar Meteorites For Sale

+What is a lunar meteorite?
 A lunar meteorite is a fragment of real moon rock that has been ejected from the moon’s surface due to a meteoroid or asteroid impact.
 Once found on Earth it is called a lunar or moon meteorite.

 As a moon rock travels through space, it may encounter other celestial bodies and experience additional impacts, further altering their composition.
 Eventually, the gravitational pull of the Earth captures some of the lunar meteorite, causing it to fall onto our planet’s surface.